ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

 </p>

-  Helen of Troy may have launched 1,000 ships, but Florence DeFina sent one tough paesano into the European Theater.
+  Helen of Troy may have launched 1,000 ships, but Florence DeFina sent one tough paesano into the European theater.
 She must have been impressed by Sgt.
 Bonica's wartime heroics, because they married in 1946.